Eskemm-Numerique/go-netbox/docs/WritableTunnelTerminationRequest.md

 ### NewWritableTunnelTerminationRequest

-`func NewWritableTunnelTerminationRequest(tunnel TunnelRequest, terminationType string, terminationId NullableInt64, ) *WritableTunnelTerminationRequest`
+`func NewWritableTunnelTerminationRequest(tunnel BriefTunnelRequest, terminationType string, terminationId NullableInt64, ) *WritableTunnelTerminationRequest`

 NewWritableTunnelTerminationRequest instantiates a new WritableTunnelTerminationRequest object This constructor will assign default values to properties that have it defined,